RyanBalshaw/MEV781_Tutorials/README.md

 Tutorials I wish to add:
 - A tutorial on the wavelet transform could be interesting.
-- Perhaps another interesting tutorial (will need to discuss with others).
+- Perhaps another interesting tutorial on the Kurtogram and other Grams (will need to discuss with others).

-NOTE: I know there are spelling mistakes in the TSA and COT document, I will edit them in the morning (Just in case someone reads this on the 7th of July)
+- A tutorial on cyclostationarity would be awesome, but it would not be simple and I would not be able to do it alone.